 Peppermint is an all-time herb garden favorite.
 Its unforgettable scent brings forth immediate mental images of holiday candy canes.
 The menthol oil found in Peppermint leaves and flowers is a staple in mouthwashes, soaps, lotions, candies and chewing gums.
-Peppermint tea has long been used to aid digestion.
+Furthermore, as any Dentist in Valencia will tell you, peppermint has a number of oral health benefits due to its natural anti-inflammatory and anti-bacterial properties that help curb the growth of bacteria in the mouth, further preventing infections.
+This is great news for your teeth and gums.
+Additionally, peppermint tea has long been used to aid digestion.

 The Ayurvedic Philosophic Tradition

-These are just a few of the many Ayurvedic herbs.
+This guide lists some of the most important Ayurvedic herbs, although there are many more.
 As in any medical philosophic tradition, Ayurvedic medicine is a wide-ranging and complex field.
 It has two core beliefs: that the human body and the entire universe are one and that the same principles govern both.
 The same changes that occur in the universe over cosmic time occur in the human body over human time.
 Consequently, naturally-occurring substances like herbs are best suited to helping the body maintain its dosha equilibrium and therefore its health.

 In the United States, Ayurvedic products, with the exception of the plants themselves, are regulated as dietary supplements.
 As such, they are not subject to the stringent requirements of the Food and Drug Administration regarding safety, effectiveness, toxicity and side effects.
 Since the full spectrum of Ayurvedic medicine includes the use of things other than plant materials, Ayurvedic supplement users need to be cautious about taking these products.